zakilur/helm-charts/docs/minikube.md

 ## Configure Voyager Ingress

-At this writing there is [an issue](https://github.com/appscode/voyager/issues/1415) specifying voyager ingress as a dependency, so we need to manually configure voyager ingress locally before launching our cluster to the kubernetes cluster `kube-system`.
+At this writing there is [an issue](https://github.com/appscode/voyager/issues/1415) specifying voyager ingress as a dependency, so we need to manually configure voyager ingress locally before launching our greymatter cluster.
 This can be done with following commands:

 ```sh
 export PROVIDER=minikube